prometheusloong/AGAC-Track/README.md

 # AGAC-Track task 1

 This repository is a practice for AGAC Track.
 The AGAC Task is part of the BioNLP Open Shared Tasks (BioNLP-OST: http://2019.bionlp-ost.org) and meets the BioNLP-OST standard of quality, originality and data formats.
-The track has three tasks(task contnet is following), and the repository challenges task 1 until now.
+The track has three tasks(task comment is following), and the repository challenges task 1 until now.
 We used two methods to come true Named-entity recognition.
 One of methods is wapiti which a software based on CRF.
 And another method is BLSTM-CNN-CRF which based on nerual network.
 In fact the BLSTM-CNN-CRF is better than wapiti.
 - Task 1: Trigger words NER
     Recognize the trigger words in PubMed abstracts and annotated them as correct trigger labels or entities (Var, MPA, Interaction, Pathway, CPA, Reg, PosReg, NegReg, Disease, Gene, Protein, Enzyme).
 - Task 2: Themetic roles identification